peymanrasouli/peymanrasouli.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD Research Fellow in Data Science at the University of Oslo (UiO), advised by Dr. Ingrid Chieh Yu (Associate Professor, UiO) and Dr. Aida Omerovic (Research Director, Norsk Regnesentral).
+I am a PhD Research Fellow in Data Science at the University of Oslo (UiO), Norway, advised by [Dr. Ingrid Chieh Yu](https://www.mn.uio.no/ifi/english/people/aca/ingridcy/) (Associate Professor, UiO) and [Dr. Aida Omerovic](https://www.nr.no/en/user-info?query=aida) (Research Director, Norsk Regnesentral).
 As a member of the Data Science research program at the Center for Scalable Data Access (SIRIUS), I do research on eXplainable AI (XAI).
 I am excited about making black-box machine learning models explainable, transparent, and accountable.
+I received my M.Sc. degree in Artificial Intelligence from Qazvin Islamic Azad University (QIAU), Iran, in 2016, where I worked on image classification under the supervision of [Dr. Mohammad Reza Meybodi](http://ceit.aut.ac.ir/~meybodi/)(Professor, Amirkabir University of Technology).
+In 20212, I receieved my B.Sc. degree in Computer Engineering from Islamic Azad University, Mahabd Branch, Iran.

 Research interests
 =====